arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 If you want to quickly setup an IoT project, you don't have to start from scratch.
 [Templates](https://app.arduino.cc/templates) are ready-made projects that will automatically configure your hardware and set it up with our Cloud Environment.

-It's the easiest way to proceed with a beginner class and you can check that section to get inspiration for your own class project.
+It's the easiest way to proceed with a beginner class and you can checkout the collection of Templates to get inspiration for your own class project.

 ## Cloud Courses